jSherz/jsj-blog/_posts/2023-06-15-enforce-aws-tag-compliance.md

 ![Transpiled JavaScript code showing valid tag resource values](/assets/enforce-aws-tag-compliance/resources-in-source-code.png)

 Taking the above list gives us 334 allowed resource types, a far cry from the 290 in the documentation.
-The full diff can be found at the end of the article.
+Check out the full diff at the end of the article if you're curious about what's missing.

 ### No tags, no problem!